ghinks/package-maintenance/docs/drafts/blogs/broader-feedback.md

 agreements may cover [financial commitments](https://blog.npmjs.org/post/187382017885/supporting-open-source-maintainers) or may be a commitment to follow the guidelines presented by the [package maintenance team](https://github.com/nodejs/package-maintenance).

-The package maintenance team is offering a mechanism
+The package maintenance team is offering a place for maintainers that provides guidelines and assistance for the maintenance of their package.